Flutter vs React Native: What to Choose in 2022

 These numbers are very promising when we look at the fact that Flutter only launched about two and a half years ago.

 Coming to the general look and feel of the App Flutter steals the show here.
 Flutter doesn’t rely on Native system components rather; it has its own set of custom widgets.
-These widgets are maintained and updated by the Flutter’s very own graphic engine.
+These widgets are maintained and updated by Flutter’s very own graphic engine.
 Additionally, Flutter applications have a very user-friendly UI thus backing the reason Flutter was created: the ability to create your very own widgets or customize the existing ones offered.

 Bonus fact: All designs look almost the same on all old and new android and iOS devices so you don’t have to worry about support/updates for new/old devices.

 On the contrary, React Native Apps have a comparatively fragile UI.
 You must know by now that React uses native UI elements in development so all systems due for an update, will automatically have updated widgets.
 But, sometimes this is not what the application needs.
-These updates can sometimes break the applications UI.
+These updates can sometimes break the application’s UI.
 It happens very rarely, but sometimes potential changes in the native UI components API can be very dangerous.

 The possibility of this happening is pretty rare but with Flutter the UI is a lot more stable.

-Dart is an easy to understand Language.
+Dart is an easy-to-understand Language.
 Flutter being Google’s creation, comprehensive documentation is a big focus.
 People with mediocre knowledge of programming are developing apps and prototyping on Flutter.
 That said, Flutter’s learning curve is steep for beginners.
 While it may be difficult at first, once you do learn to code in Flutter things will get easier.

 React Native was built on the foundation principles of React.
 Many web developers working with React who want to shift to mobile development will find the learning curve easy.
 This is the developer community’s unified perspective.
 But me, being a young developer and having only worked on React Native for a year: The learning curve for React Native was off the charts.
-To be able to code using React Native, I had to master HTML and CSS, had to learn to properly use them.
+To be able to code using React Native, I had to master HTML and CSS and had to learn to properly use them.

 MVP (Minimum Viable Product) Apps